Bert Kortlang

-Henry Frederick Lorenz Kortlang or Harry Herbert Lorenz Kortlang, known as Bert J. Kortlang (12 March 1880 – 15 February 1961) was an Australian cricketer.
+Henry Frederick Lorenz Kortlang or Harry Herbert Lorenz Kortlang, known as Bert J. Kortlang (12 March 1880 – 15 February 1961) was an Australian cricketer who also held US citizenship due to his father having been born in New York City.
 He played 17 first-class cricket matches for Victoria between 1910 and 1912, and 15 matches for Wellington in New Zealand between 1922 and 1927.
 He also played for an Australian XI in 1911 and for a New Zealand XI in 1924.

 Life and career

 Bert Kortlang travelled widely around the world, playing cricket wherever he found himself from the 1890s to the 1930s, although the reasons for most of his travels and his means of financing them remain obscure.
 Sir Pelham Warner once wrote of him: "We hear of him here; we hear of him there; the beggar pops up everywhere."

 Early life and the Americas

 Kortlang was a sturdily-built man five feet six and a half inches tall, a sound and patient batsman, difficult to dismiss, who could also hit hard and use his strong wrists to pull short balls to the boundary.
 After playing club cricket in his native Melbourne, he left home at the age of 15 after a disagreement with his father, who had chastised him for playing cricket for his school when he should have been helping at home.
 He went to Sydney, where he played three seasons for Balmain in the late 1890s.

 He then left for the Americas, where during his travels he took part in an impromptu game of cricket on the frozen sea during the Klondike Gold Rush.
 He played cricket in New York City then went to Bermuda, representing the Hamilton Cricket Club on their tour of the eastern United States in 1905.

 He was also a skilled billiards player, winning the New York amateur championship in January 1906.
 He spent some time in California, and was living in San Francisco at the time of the earthquake in April 1906.
 He lost his belongings when his hotel, the Winchester, was destroyed, but with the help of friends he was able to return to New York.